former IP Attorney · European Patent Attorney European Trademark and Design Attorney

 Peter Pawloy studied Organic Chemistry at the Vienna University of Technology.
-He is an Austrian Patent Attorney and an authorised representative before the EPO and the European Union Intellectual Property Office.
+He was an Austrian Patent Attorney and an authorised representative before the EPO, the UPC and the European Union Intellectual Property Office.
 As a postgraduate, he obtained the CIP (Certificate in Intellectual Property) of the University of London’s Queen Mary and Westfield College, and he still has very good personal contacts with our UK colleagues from this period in his life.
 Together with Helmut Sonn and Daniel Alge, he is the co-author of “Patentwissen leicht gemacht” (Patents Made Easy), published by Redline Wirtschaftsverlag, which is used widely in German-speaking areas as a textbook for newcomers to the field of intellectual property.
-In addition, Peter Pawloy has been registered on the list of generally sworn and court certified experts on the patent system up to 2020, and has been appointed by the Minister of Justice as an Expert Judge in patent litigation at the Vienna Commercial Court (up to 2025), the Higher Regional Court of Vienna (up to 2024) and the Supreme Court (up to 2019).
+In addition, Peter Pawloy has been registered on the list of generally sworn and court certified experts on the patent system, currently up to 2025, and has been appointed by the Minister of Justice as an Expert Judge in patent litigation at the Vienna Commercial Court (up to 2025), the Higher Regional Court of Vienna (up to 2024) and the Supreme Court (up to 2024).

-Internationally, Peter Pawloy is mainly active on an honorary basis as a member of AIPPI, where he chaired the Nominating Committee until January 2018.
-In 2014, he won the AIPPI Award of Merit for special services to this professional association in 2014.
+Internationally, Peter Pawloy is mainly active on an honorary basis as a member of AIPPI, where he won the AIPPI Award of Merit for special services to this professional association in 2014.
 From 2018 until 2022 he then was Bureau member and Treasurer General.
 Peter Pawloy has also been an honorary member of AIPPI since 2023.

 At the end of 2023, Peter Pawloy resigned his license as a patent attorney and retired.